Faison's Weekend Review And Scans

-Over the past few months quite a few readers have been asking me where and how to scan and find ideas.
+Over the past few months, readers have been asking me where and how to scan and find ideas.
 From busted IPOs to insider buys, technical breakouts to unusual volume, there are plenty of ways to find interesting ideas that would take much longer than this piece can cover.
-Instead, I chose just a small sampling to give readers an idea- chances are I will continue to add a few more screens as long as feedback continues to be positive.
+Instead, I chose just a small sampling to give readers an idea - chances are I will continue to add a few more screens as long as feedback continues to be positive.

 Indices in Review